hCaptcha/hcaptcha-android-sdk/README.md

 HCaptcha.getClient(this).verifyWithHCaptcha()...
 ```

-If you need to customize the look and feel, language, endpoint, etc. this can be achieved by passing a `HCaptchaConfig` object to `getClient` method.
+If you need to customize the look and feel, language, endpoint, etc. this can be achieved by passing a `HCaptchaConfig` object to `verifyWithHCaptcha` method.

 ```java
 final HCaptchaConfig config = HCaptchaConfig.builder()